 Is couscous difficult to prepare?

-Couscous is so easy to make.
+Couscous is easy to make.
 It doesn’t require any active cooking time - after all it’s being rehydrated rather than cooked (most couscous available to us here in the UK is pre-cooked).

 Simply place your couscous in a heatproof bowl - here I use 240g.